All about CSA

 - We offer our members the option to walk through the fields and see where their produce comes from.

--Through an organization who represents CSA farms throughout the USA, we have been recognized as a top CSA farm in the country for member retention.
+- Through an organization who represents CSA farms throughout the USA, we have been recognized as a top CSA farm in the country for high rates of yearly member retention.
 Meaning we have happy customers and a very high rate of returning members year to year.
 We cherish this and have a reputation to uphold.
 We go beyond to create the best experience & value potential for our members while remaining true to our vision and our ability to be successful.